version-fox/vfox/README.md

 [[English]](./README.md)  [[中文文档]](./README_CN.md)

+If you switch between development projects which expect different environments, specifically different runtime versions or ambient libraries, or you are tired of all kinds of cumbersome environment configurations, `vfox` is the ideal choice for you.
 ## Introduction

-**`vfox` is a cross-platform tool for managing SDK versions, extendable via plugins**.
-It allows you to quickly install and switch between different versions of SDKs using the command line.
+**`vfox` is a cross-platform version manager(similar to `nvm`, `fvm`, `sdkman`, `asdf-vm`, etc.), extendable via plugins**.
+It allows you to quickly install and switch between different environment you need via the command line.

 ## Why use VersionFox?